nitrologic/fountain/nitro/nitrologic.md

 > dir /s /-c /A-D-H

-Note the modern use of setlocal enabledelayedexpansion which complicates the already confusing notion that variables and logic live in alternative universed in the .bat universe and may have contributed to the downfall of the common .bat environment.
+Note the modern use of setlocal enabledelayedexpansion which complicates the already confusing notion that variables and logic dwell in alternate universe in the batched brains of Gates and Allen.
+Long live the common .bat !environment!.

 ```
 @echo off